leedgbr/audience-api/README_applicant.md

 * The Audition source system contract states that it will respond with http status 200 for success.
 We don't expect it to return 201, or any other 2xx success statuses.
 * There is no specific requirement to expose details about system errors to clients.
+* There is a user scenario that requires a list of post comments without the post details.

 ## Notes